-I always buy the $45 card and I still often use up my data several days before the month is over.
-I absolutely hate it when they switch my phone to slow speed.
+I always buy the $45 card and I still often use up my 25GB of data several days before the month is over.
+I absolutely hate it when they switch my phone to slower speed.

 Is there really an app that will let me avoid the data cap on my Straight Talk plan?

 My friend told me there is one but he says he can’t remember the name of it.
-I searched the Google Play Store high and low but couldn’t find it.
+I searched the Google Play Store high and low but couldn’t find it in Google Play.

 I think he might be just trying to pull one over on me.
-Am I right or is there really an app I can download?
+Am I right or is there really an app that will do this?